BOOKING CONDITIONS

 Definitions

-(a) References within the booking conditions to “departure dates” means the date the services we have agreed to provide commence.
+(a) References within the booking conditions to “departure dates” mean the date the services we have agreed to provide commence.

-(b) The references to “you” and “your” means the persons named in the booking (including any person or persons added or substituted subsequently).
+(b) References to “you” and “your” mean the persons named in the booking (including any person or persons added or substituted subsequently).

 (c) “We” “Us” and “Our” means AmaWaterways Limited.

-(d) References to “arrangements”, “travel arrangements” or “holiday” mean the services we have agreed to provide to or provide you with under your booking with us.
+(d) References to “arrangements”, “travel arrangements” or “holiday” mean the services we have agreed to provide under your booking with us.

 1 Your Holiday Contract